tensorflow/community/rfcs/20181217-tf2-random-numbers.md

 * Note: we have replaced the old global seed with a global generator.
 * New big question: we used to assume that the global generator is on one device.
 How do we handle models on multiple devices?
 * We could allow communication to the single device to get random numbers, but it's slow and has high latency.
-* There are a couple different ways of having one variable per device, either having multiple variables per generator (lazily adding them as you access the generator from new devices), or multiple generators one per device (one variable each).
+* There are a couple different ways of having one variable per device, either having multiple variables per generator (lazily adding them as you access the generator from new devices), or multiple generators one per device (one variable each) (here we are treating `_state_var` and `_alg_var` as one variable).
 * Question: Regarding determinism of splitting, can we say something about the sequence you get from a seed?
   * Decision: require explicit splitting (i.e. `Generator.make_generators`) until we have need for an automatic solution.
 * Question: Should input pipeline use these random numbers?